 Now the home of Eurostar, the once run down station has been sympathetically restored and extended.
 It seems unimaginable now, that it once faced the same fate as old Euston.
 Fortunately it was saved, helped a lot by John Betjeman the former Poet Laureate of whom there is now a statue on the concourse.

 It’s now used by over 30 million passengers.
 As well as Eurostar, there are extensive commuter services and the remaining Midland Railway routes to the East Midlands and Sheffield.

 Of London’s Railway Stations, Kings Cross is arguably the most famous, our most famous named train, the Flying Scotsman traditionally departed at 10:00 am and more recently, it’s the starting point for Hogwarts Express.

-It is used by over 30 million passengers, serving Peterborough, Leeds, Bradford, Newcastle, Edinburgh and Aberdeen as well as commuter services.
+It is used by over 30 million passengers, serving Peterborough, Leeds, Bradford, York, Newcastle, Edinburgh and Aberdeen as well as commuter services.

 It may surprise you, but Liverpool Street serving 65 million passengers a year is well ahead on this list of London’s Railway Stations.
 It rates third in the country behind Waterloo and Victoria.
 To the east of the city, it handles mainly commuter traffic and longer distance services to East Anglia as well as the Stansted Express.
 It has 18 main line platforms and good tube connections.

 The building has been updated whilst retaining historical features.
 Broad Street, once a thriving terminus serving commuters was located next door, all trace has gone, but the route to the station has been largely reopened as part of the extended London Overground.